Aditya0732/Page_Builder_Frontend/README.md

 ## Features

 - **Drag-and-Drop Interface**: Create layouts by dragging elements from the sidebar onto the canvas.
-- **Element Descriptions**: Add descriptions to elements for better organization.
 - **Workspace Management**: Save, update, and manage multiple workspaces.
 - **JSON Export**: Export workspace configurations as JSON for easy sharing or backup.
 - **Responsive Design**: Fully responsive website for seamless use across devices.